 Missed (or silent) miscarriage: This is when your baby has died but is still in your womb (so you may not have had any spotting or bleeding or pains).
 You may still feel pregnant and have positive pregnancy tests.
 Often, you don’t know anything has happened until you have a routine scan and the sonographer has to break the news that they can’t find a heartbeat.

 Blighted ovum (sometimes called early embryonic loss): This the term used when a pregnancy sac can be seen on an ultrasound scan but there is nothing inside it.
 What that means is that, although the embryo has not developed, the sac that contains it has continued to grow.
-As with a missed miscarriage, you may still feel pregnant and have a positive pregnancy test, and not find out until you have a routine scan.
+Often, because the sac is still growing, and you still feel pregnant and have a positive pregnancy test, blighted ovum will be a missed miscarriage (see above) and you will not find out about it until you have a routine scan.

 Ectopic pregnancy: This happens when the embryo implants outside your womb, usually in one of your Fallopian tubes.
 The embryo cannot develop into a baby – and, if you don’t get medical attention, you could suffer potentially life-threatening bleeding.